The Fabric Quilt

 Photo by John Kendall.
 Quilt by Eleanor Blain, Sue Ellis, Denise Corneil

 commemorate their community’s founders, Mr. and Mrs. George Ward.
-The initial idea came from Denise Corneil, an artistic community leader who puts Martha Stewart to shame.
-She had caught sight of the rural folk art phenonomen called “barn quilts” that are sweeping the United States.
+The initial idea came from Denise Corneil, an artistic community leader.
+She had caught sight of the rural folk art phenonomen called “barn quilts” sweeping the United States.
 She was impressed by the news that the Temiskaming International Plowing Match 2009 in northern Ontario had created a barn quilt trail featuring over 90 barn quilts.

-Eleanor Blain and Sue Ellis, experienced quilt makers, joined the team and they quickly came up with a scheme to create a quilt involving as many women as possible.
+Eleanor Blain and Sue Ellis, experienced quilt makers, got interested and they quickly came up with a scheme to create a quilt involving as many women as possible.
 It did not matter whether they were skilled needle workers.
-It was a communal project which would involve as many mothers and daughters as possible.
+It would be a communal project to involve as many mothers and daughters as possible.

 With a romantic and somewhat mysterious life line to work with, the quilters poured over heritage quilt block patterns.
 Thirty blocks were selected to tell the story of Mr. and Mrs. Ward.
 The feminine side of the story could not be omitted.
 It was clear Mrs. Ward played a critical role.
 Barn quilt block designs were carefully selected to represent the family’s struggles, the Battle of the Longwoods, and the social history of that time.
 There story was brought to life through the choice of quilt blocks, colours, and quilt design.
 A tremendous number of hours go into a quilt: from selecting fabric to cutting shapes to the hundreds of hours of stitching.
 Sue Ellis and Eleanor Blain stepped up to the plate.
 They invited everyone to lend a hand.
 Many experienced and non-experienced quilters visited the quilt frame at Beattie Haven Retirement Home to put in a stitch or two.